faroncoder/faron_django_cli/README.md

-Here is a cleaned-up version of the README for DjQuicksilver:

-README - DjQuicksilver
 DjQuicksilver

 DjQuicksilver is a CLI tool designed to provide a convenient and organized way to manage your Django projects.
 It automates various tasks, such as creating new apps, updating configurations, and dynamically loading commands.
 The tool uses click for command-line interfaces and follows a structured approach for managing commands and configurations.

 Features